Eradication of infectious diseases: Prion diseases

-Following an epidemic of variant Creutzfeldt–Jakob disease in the UK in the 1990s, there have been campaigns to eliminate bovine spongiform encephalopathy in cattle across the European Union and beyond which have achieved large reductions in the number of cattle with this disease.
-Cases of variant Creutzfeldt–Jakob disease have also fallen since then, from an annual peak of 29 cases in 2000 to five in 2008 and none in 2012.
-Two cases were reported in both 2013 and 2014: two in France; one in the United Kingdom and one in the United States.
+Following an epidemic of variant Creutzfeldt–Jakob disease (vCJD) in the UK in the 1990s, there have been campaigns to eliminate bovine spongiform encephalopathy (BSE) in cattle across the European Union and beyond which have achieved large reductions in the number of cattle with this disease.
+Cases of vCJD have also fallen since then, from an annual peak of 29 cases in 2000 to five in 2008 and none in 2012.
+Two cases were reported in both 2013 and 2014: two in France, one in the United Kingdom and one in the United States.

-Following the ongoing eradication effort, only seven cases of bovine spongiform encephalopathy were reported worldwide in 2013: three in the United Kingdom, two in France, one in Ireland and one in Poland.
+Following the ongoing eradication effort, only seven cases of BSE were reported worldwide in 2013: three in the United Kingdom, two in France, one in Ireland, and one in Poland.
 This is the lowest number of cases since at least 1988.
-In 2015 there were at least six reported cases (three of the atypical H-type).
+In 2015, there were at least six reported cases (three of the atypical H-type).

 Four cases were reported globally in 2017, and the condition is considered to be nearly eradicated.

 With the cessation of cannibalism among the Fore people, the last known victims of kuru died in 2005 or 2009, but the disease has a very long incubation period.